Skip to content

 reverseAdjacencyReverse adjacency: toId → edgeKind → edges[]

 Edges are only included when both endpoints appear in the result set.
-Soft-deleted nodes and edges are automatically excluded.
+Nodes and edges are filtered by the resolved temporalMode — by default, only currently valid rows participate.
 Duplicate nodes (reachable via multiple paths) are deduplicated.

 Example: